ibm-cloud-docs/dns-svcs/overview.md

 {{site.data.keyword.dns_short}} ensures a level of privacy for information specified in your zones and resource records.

-While {{site.data.keyword.dns_short}} is accessible globally on the IBM Cloud network, the `us-south` and `eu-de` MZRs are optimized for latency at this time.
-Other MZRs will be optimized over time.

 {{site.data.keyword.dns_short}} is private only.
 For provisioning and configuring DNS records for public DNS resolution, refer to [{{site.data.keyword.cis_full_notm}}](/docs/infrastructure/cis?topic=cis-about-ibm-cloud-internet-services-cis) ({{site.data.keyword.cis_short_notm}}).
 {: note}